vranac/hugo-blog/content/post/2016-06-07-adding-github-token-to-travis.md

 If you do not have Ruby installed, google for solution related to your OS.

-Then you need to install the travis gem, at the time of writing the version is `1.8.2`
+Then you need to install the Travis CI gem, at the time of writing the version is `1.8.2`

-To find out which is the latest version of travis gem available you need to run the following comamnd
+To find out which is the latest version of Travis CI gem available you need to run the following comamnd

 {{< codecaption lang="bash" >}}
 $ gem search travis